SAST Overview

 The "Accounts" tab contains two sections:

-1. New Integration - This sections allows users to connect/integrate new or existing accounts for the repository's platforms.
+1. New Integration - This section allows users to connect/integrate new or existing accounts for the repository's platforms.
 SP360 currently supports the four most commonly used cloud-based repositories i.e., Azure DevOps, GitHub, GitLab, and Bitbucket.

 Clicking on any of the buttons associated with each of these cloud-based repositories will result in a pop-up window that allows users to either connect to additional repositories associated with an already integrated account, or connect/integrate to a new account (and then presumably connect repositories associated with that account for vulnerability scanning), as shown below.